nathalie-raffray/Ray-Tracer/README.md

 # Ray-Tracer
 Created Ray Tracer using Java OpenGL that implements Perlin Noise, Motion Blur, Mirror Reflection, Soft Shadows, and more.

 Within a4data, there are the XML files that contain descriptions of 3D scenes.
 Each file is organized as a sequence of named materials, lights, cameras, nodes, and geometry.
 The main scene is defined in the top-level node.
 The scene nodes each have an associated transformation.
-The node definition can contain transformation attributes: translation, rotation, and scale (and others if you choose to add them).Finally, each node can also contain a list of child nodes, allowing a hierarchy of transformations and geometry to be built.
+The node definition can contain transformation attributes: translation, rotation, and scale.
+Finally, each node can also contain a list of child nodes, allowing a hierarchy of transformations and geometry to be built.
 Parser.java, the code that parses the XML, was mostly written by my professor Paul Kry, although I did make many adjustments to it as I went along.

 What I worked on directly: